 Overview

-Her main research interests are in corporate law, corporate governance and corporate social responsibility.
+Dr Taskin Iqbal is a Senior Lecturer in Law at The City Law School.
+Dr Iqbal’s main research interests are in corporate law, corporate governance and corporate social responsibility.
 Her work is interdisciplinary, and she is particularly interested in the role of corporate governance in protecting stakeholder interests and promoting corporate social responsibility.
-She also takes an interest in assessing the impact of multinational corporations on developing countries and their influence and responsibility in global supply chains.
-Her writing has been published in the Journal of Business Law, Common Law World Review, Deakin Law Review and the Company Lawyer.
+She also takes a keen interest in assessing the impact of multinational corporations on developing countries and their influence and responsibility in global supply chains.
+Her writing has been published in the Journal of Business Law, Common Law World Review, Deakin Law Review, International Trade Law and Regulation, and the Company Lawyer.

-Previously, Taskin was a postgraduate researcher and module assistant at the School of Law, University of Leeds, where she obtained a Doctor of Philosophy in Law.
-The topic of her thesis is the Possible Impact of the Concept of Enlightened Shareholder Value on Corporate Social Responsibility and the Scope for Reform.
+Previously, Dr Iqbal was a postgraduate researcher and module assistant at the School of Law, University of Leeds, where she obtained a Doctor of Philosophy in Law.
 She received a letter of recognition for research excellence where the examiners of the thesis made special mention of research excellence.

 She completed her LLB from Queen Mary, University of London.
 After that, she completed the Bar Professional Training Course and LLM in Professional Legal Skills (Conversion) from City, University of London.